And now it’s complete!

 - Addition of Dance Battles for the entire Haruka arc

-Saejima’s side story starts right after his escape from prison.
-His route of escape lands him in a remote hunting village.
-From the villagers, he picks up the ropes of hunting in the snowy mountains.
+Saejima’s side story takes place after his escape from prison, where he finds himself in a remote hunting village.
+Here, he learns about hunting in the snowy mountains from the locals.

-Haruka’s side story mainly revolves around her journey towards JPOP stardom, ranging from idol trainee ethics to handling press interviews.
+Haruka’s side story focuses on her pursuit of JPOP stardom, covering topics such as idol trainee ethics and handling press interviews.

 Graphics – Laughing my Ass off in 60 fps

-At 1080p, the comical expressions of Kiryu and the gang can’t be any better.
-Every single frown, wrinkles, and facial blemishes can be seen.
-But of course, that applies to male characters only.
-As with every other Yakuza game, the female characters are all designed to be beyond perfection.
+At 1080p resolution, the comical expressions of Kiryu and his crew are depicted in stunning detail.
+Every frown, wrinkle, and facial blemish is visible, though this only applies to male characters.
+As with previous Yakuza games, female characters are designed to be near-perfect.

-The remastered graphics further elevates the fighting experience with smoother transitions and of course… better graphics.
-The QTE actions are also much smoother in the remaster and the transitions after QTE actions are close to seamless.
+The improved graphics heighten the fighting experience, with smoother transitions and better visuals.
+The quick-time events (QTEs) are also much smoother in the remastered version, with seamless transitions after QTE actions.

 Other than that…

-Given that we’re reviewing (actually more like revisiting) a remastered version of a 7-year-old game, it’s irrelevant to give it a score.
-But this is what we can say – this remaster was done perfectly, fully porting over the entire experience while upgrading wherever and whatever necessary to meet the current standards.
+Given that we are reviewing a remastered version of a 7-year-old game, it may not be necessary to give it a score.
+However, it’s worth noting that this remaster was executed perfectly, porting over the entire experience while upgrading the necessary elements to meet current standards.

-If you’re a fan of the Yakuza series, you can finally own the whole series on the PS4 itself with the release of this remaster.
-For those who have not experienced the Yakuza series, we highly recommend that you start playing from Yakuza 1 Kiwami or Yakuza 0, whichever you can get your hands on first.
+For fans of the Yakuza series, this remastered version offers the chance to own the entire series on the PS4.
+For those who have yet to experience the Yakuza franchise, we highly recommend starting with Yakuza 1 Kiwami or Yakuza 0, whichever is accessible first.